-Scotland's Covid passports no longer needed in domestic settings
+Scotland's Covid passports 'switched off' for domestic settings

 - Published

-Covid passports will no longer be required to enter domestic businesses and venues, John Swinney has said.

-The deputy first minister said it "would no longer be appropriate" for the Covid Status Certification scheme to be used by businesses and venues.
+The deputy first minister said it "would no longer be appropriate" for the Covid Status Certification scheme to be used for domestic settings.

-The legal duty to show the certificate was removed on 28 February, but government advice has also now changed.

-These measures were announced as part of the Scottish government's Test and Protect Transition Plan.
+The measures were announced as part of the Scottish government's Test and Protect Transition Plan.

 Responding to a parliamentary question, Mr Swinney said the domestic function of the app would be "switched off".